17 Best iPhone Apps for Identifying Plants

 6. PictureThis

 A paid app called PictureThis uses cutting-edge artificial intelligence to identify plants.
-This app has correctly identified more than 27 million plants, and PictureThis claims to have a 99.9% accuracy rate.
+This app has correctly identified over 27 million plants, and PictureThis claims to have a 99.9% accuracy rate.

-Furthermore, this app is more than just a tool for identifying plants; it also offers users a social network and advice on taking care of plants.
-However, keep in mind that no free version is available, and it is a paid app.
+Furthermore, this app is more than just a tool for identifying plants; it also offers users a social network and advice on caring for plants.
+However, remember that no free version is available, and it is a paid app.

 7. What’s That Flower

-The What’s That Flower app uses a questionnaire to help you identify the plant, unlike other plant identification apps that demand a photo.
-This is particularly helpful if you fail to take a photo of the plant.
+Unlike other plant identification apps that demand a photo, the What’s That Flower app uses a questionnaire to help you identify the plant.
+This is particularly helpful if you fail to photograph the plant.

 Furthermore, the color of the bloom, the number of petals, the traits of the plant, and even the environment the plant was growing in are some of the questions the app asks to identify the plant.
 This is one of the best iPhone apps for identifying plants.